shellywanamaker/shellywanamaker.github.io/_posts/2017-05-14-Weekend-Update-with-L.Spencer.md

 ---
 layout: post
-title: Weekend Updage with L. Spencer
+title: Weekend Update with L. Spencer
 ---

 Ups and downs this weekend!